Extensus/HomeServerWebsite/README.md

 # HomeServerWebsite
-This is a full-stack web application for your home-server.
+This is a full-stack web application you could use to interact with your home-server.